-A high temperature thermostat shall be provided that activates an alarm and turns off the heater at an incubator temperature not to exceed $40^{\circ}$ C. The high temperature thermostat shall activate at an incubator temperature no higher than $40^{\circ}$ C if the normal maximum setting is overridden.
-If a high temperature thermostat is internally adjustable by service personnel, means to prevent inadvertent changes during preventive maintenance or servicing shall be provided, and the high temperature thermostat shall not be adjustable beyond $40^{\circ}$ C.

-Means shall be provided to verify or assure the function of the high temperature alarm sensor during normal use without interrupting therapy.
+- a) A means shall be provided to activate an alarm and turn off the heater at an incubator temperature not to exceed 40° C. Said means shall activate at an incubator temperature no higher than 40° C if the normal maximum setting is overridden.
+If an internal adjustment by service personnel is possible, a means to prevent inadvertent changes during preventive maintenance or servicing shall be provided and it shall not be possible to adjust it beyond 40° C. - b) Means shall be provided to verify or ensure the function of the high temperature alarm sensor during normal use without interrupting therapy.